Intervention Overview

 Public Policy for Equal Dignity

-In order to promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, public policy planning is central, both locally and globally.
+To promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, public policy planning is central, both locally and globally.

-Millennium Goals, Fair Trade, and Equal Dignity
+Millennium Goals/Sustainable Development Goals, Fair Trade, and Equal Dignity

 World Law for Equal Dignity